Linux passwd Command: Syntax, Options, Examples

 Change Password for Repository Named "Repo"

-sudo passwd -r <repository> <username>
+sudo passwd -r [repository] [username]

 Change the Root Directory for the passwd Command Process

-sudo passwd --root <directory path>
+sudo passwd --root /tmp/fake_root your-username

 See All passwd Commands